Barton government: Foreign policy and defence

 Prior to Federation, Britain's Australian colonies had dispatched forces to assist Britain in the Boer War in South Africa.
 Britain sought further forces from the new Commonwealth, and Barton secured the agreement of the new Parliament, though Australian Federal forces did not reach South Africa until the final stages of that war.
 Barton was an Imperial loyalist, and represented Australia at the 1902 Coronation of Edward VII.
 Whilst in Britain, he was honoured with the title Knight Grand Cross of the Order of Saint Michael and St George (KGCMG).
-He also secured support for an expanded British naval squadron at Sydney which would assist with training a local force and lobbied fort preferential treatment for Australian trade within the British Empire.
+He also secured support for an expanded British naval squadron at Sydney which would assist with training a local force and lobbied for preferential treatment for Australian trade within the British Empire.

 Barton received congratulations from the Pope on the tolerance shown to Catholics within Australia, and Barton in return offered assurances that this would continue.
 The exchange prompted "strenuous disapproval" in the form of a petition from some thousands of Australian Protestants.

 Towards the end of his term in office, Britain and Japan concluded the Anglo–Japanese naval agreement, for which Barton managed to secure the approval of the Australian Parliament and the gratitude of Japan in the form of the Order of the Rising Sun First Class.

 Barton's resignation

 According to political historian Brian Carroll, Barton faced a serious crisis when Kingston resigned from his ministry in July 1902 over a dispute with Labor over the jurisdiction of the Conciliation and Arbitration Bill.
 Many were by this stage concerned as to Barton's fortitude for a political agenda beyond the establishment of a federation.
 Barton's health declined and in August 1903, he collapsed in his room at Parliament and resigned the following month to take up a position with the newly established High Court of Australia.

-He was succeeded as Prime Minister by his friend, colleague and co-campaigner in the cause of Federation, Alfred Deakin, who also became Minister for External Affairs in a Cabinet which remained largely unchanged.
+He was succeeded as prime minister by his friend, colleague and co-campaigner in the cause of Federation, Alfred Deakin, who also became Minister for External Affairs in a Cabinet which remained largely unchanged.

 High Court

 One of the most important issues dealt with by the new parliament was the establishment of a High Court.
 The Judiciary Act 1903, enacted in August, established the High Court of Australia with three, rather than the five judges originally proposed.
-On 24 September 1903, Barton resigned as Prime Minister, to accept appointment to new Court, together with Cabinet colleague Richard O'Connor.
+On 24 September 1903, Barton resigned as prime minister, to accept appointment to new Court, together with Cabinet colleague Richard O'Connor.
 The gifted constitutional scholar Samuel Griffith became the first Chief Justice of the High Court of Australia and was instrumental in the shaping of Australia's legal system.